sebihojda/basic-frontend-starter/README.md

-# JSHeroes Bootcamp - Frontend track starter
+# JSHeroes Bootcamp - Frontend starter

 This is the basic starter for getting into frontend development.
 It consists of some config files (package.json, package-lock.json) and the 3 main files where we'll be writing code:
 - index.html